Types of Shoplifting - New York City Shoplifting Defense Attorney

 Booster bags.
 These bags are usually lined with a material that disrupts communication between magnetic, microwave, or RFID tags and their respective readers at the exit.
 The bag also helps to conceal the merchandise.
 These bags appear normal on the outside and are often made from the store’s own shopping bag to further deter any suspicion.

 Tag Switching.
 Ever wish that the $1,000.00 mink coat you’ve always wanted was only $29.95?
 Tag switching involves removing a high-priced tag and/or bar code and replacing it with one from a less expensive item.
 It can also occur when a shoplifter knowingly places an improperly cheap tag on an obviously more expensive item that is missing a price-tag.
 The resulting price difference is the amount stolen from the store.
 This strategy is less direct and affords greater defenses in the event the shoplifter is caught.
-Call the Law Office of Lance Fletcher for a free consultation.
+Call the Law Office of Lance Fletcher for a consultation.

 Group Shoplifting.
 Several individuals acting together may plan to steal a variety of goods, either for themselves, or for a criminal organization.
 By banding together, individual shoplifters can utilize the natural advantage of teamwork, shoplift in a less obvious manner, and, if caught, deflect responsibility.

 Sweethearting.
 Much of what is stolen from retail stores occurs because of a practice called sweethearting.
-This happens when a store employee, such as a cashier, gives a friend a few free items by not scanning them.
+This happens when a store employee, such as a cashier, gives a friend a few Evaluation items by not scanning them.
 The cashier can do this by stacking items while only scanning the bottom item, covering the barcode, or by moving the items too quickly or in the wrong orientation for proper scanning.
 This is a popular practice and a huge challenge to retail establishments because no paper trail is left because the item is never scanned.